Advertisement

 6 / 9

-Neglecting your skin
+Neglecting skin health

-But researchers also think that men have thicker skin with less fat underneath and more collagen and elastin than women.
+Research shows that men may be less likely to wear sunscreen.
+Some researchers also think that men have thicker skin with less fat underneath and more collagen and elastin than women.
 This may make their skin more susceptible to damage from the sun’s harmful UV rays.
 Some studies show that men’s skin reacts more intensely to sun exposure and that it may not heal as well from sun damage.
 The CDC also reports that, on average, most men spend more time outside during their lifetime than women, which can have a cumulative effect and result in more damage.

-Men should follow typical skin care recommendations, like wearing sunscreen with at least SPF 30 and reapplying every two hours while exposed to the sun’s harmful UV rays.
-It’s also a good idea to reduce your sun exposure by wearing long-sleeved shirts and hats or seeking shade during peak daylight hours.
+Men should follow typical skin care recommendations, like wearing sunscreen with at least SPF 30 and reapplying every two hours while exposed to the sun.
+It’s also a good idea to reduce your sun exposure by wearing long-sleeved shirts and hats or seeking shade during peak daylight hours in the middle of the day.

 couple's feet in bed